XavierChanth/arbor.nvim/README.md

 - I also plan to expand the actions library to cover more common use-cases.
 - I would like to (carefully) expose some of the library code to make it easier to build custom actions.
 Right now there is `require("arbor").git` available.
-- There are no exec cmds yet, the only way to call the pickers is through lua.
 - Telescope extension
 - Something else?
 Please raise an issue!
 - If you made a custom action because it wasn't available, please raise a PR or